 What to eat: Because the area is mostly Sherpa, it’s best to try authentic Nepali or Sherpa food.
 Dal baht is popular along with Thukpa (Tibetan noodle soup) and Thongba (millet wine).
 It’s forbidden to kill animals in this area, so you should not try to order meat.

 Things to do in Beding

 Beding is set in the mountains with amazing views.
 Tsho Rolpa Lake is a 1-2 day walk.
 Dudh Lake is also a 1-2 day walk.
-The area is a training site for mountaineers who want to practice or acclimate before expeditions.
+The area is a training site for mountaineers who want to practice or acclimate before expeditions or practice ice climbing.
 There’s an old monastery (Rowaling Sanga Chhyoling Gumba) set in the cliffs which makes a wonderful but steep day hike.
-You can also spend time wandering through town and visiting the new monastery.
+You can also spend time wandering through town and visiting the new monastery which will begin hosting retreats.
 This area is a sanctuary for animals like yak, cows, and sheep.
 Plus, you can ask locals if they’ve seen the infamous Yeti as a few villagers will have some wild stories to share.

 You might also like…

 Michelle Della Giovanna